Dance, Electronic, Hip Hop, Rock, Roots

 2018 saw the release of Ungus camp’s fifth album, The Cosmic Carnival Part II: Ascension.
 Picking up where 2016’s The Cosmic Carnival left of, this newest album that sees the band venture deeper on their exploration of future/vintage sounds.
 Incorporating a fusion of rich acoustic instrumentation with electronic grooves and the familiar mix of genre-bending party music, incisive concepts and the sounds of the carnival, it captures the band’s versatility and stylistic diversity, as well as their irrepressible creativity.

 Ungus Ungus Ungus features a flexible lineup ranging from a large live band to a smaller soundsystem ensemble emphasising electronic production in tandem with live musicians.
 This has made them a favourite of both the electronic and folk festival circuits, with their theatrical bent taking them into the performing arts and circus worlds.
-Their list of appearances includes internationally regarded festivals across Australia and New Zealand, including Rainbow Serpent, Luminate, Illawarra Folk, Wangaratta Jazz, Hamilton Gardens Arts and the Western Australian Circus Festival, alongside a host of immersive parties and events.
+Their list of appearances includes internationally regarded festivals across Australia and New Zealand, including Rainbow Serpent, Luminate, Port Fairy Folk, Illawarra Folk, Wangaratta Jazz, Hamilton Gardens Arts and the Western Australian Circus Festival, alongside a host of immersive parties and events.

 With origins in facilitating and playing some of Sydney’s longest running underground events over the last decade, the Ungus camp are firmly rooted in grassroots musical culture and delight in collaborative co-creation.
 This tendency manifested in 2015 as the emergence from Ungus HQ of their Melbourne-based studio and label, Bandhaus.